deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Agent-For-Document-Comparison.md

 ## Building the Tools

-Create a folder for each tool so that each tool can have a unique `requirements.txt` file:
+Create a folder for each tool so that each can have a unique `requirements.txt` file:

 ```sh
 mkdir -p tools/reference_coding_standard_tool
 mkdir -p tools/reference_coding_standard_tool
 ```

-### reference_coding_standard_tool
+### Create Tool `reference_coding_standard_tool`

-This will be implemented as a Python which simply returns some hardcoded markdown as a String.
+This will be implemented as a Python tool which simply returns some hardcoded markdown as a String.

 In the folder `tools/reference_coding_standard_tool` add the following Python file, `reference_coding_standard_tool.py`, which implements the tool: